LangUMS/langums/README.md

 - In general avoid using huge numbers.
 Additions and subtractions with numbers up to 65536 will always complete in one cycle with the default settings.
 See the FAQ answer on `--copy-batch-size` for further info.

 ## For programmers

+### Compiling the code

+A Visual Studio 2015 project is provided in the [langums/](https://github.com/AlexanderDzhoganov/langums/tree/master/langums) folder which is preconfigured and you just need to run it.
+However you should be able to get it working with any modern C++ compiller.
+The code has no external dependencies and is written in portable C++.
+You will need a compiler with `std::experimental::filesystem` available.
+Contributions of a Makefile as well as support for other build systems are welcome.

 ### Parts of LangUMS